 Something to consider that traditional artists did not have to, is the ability for the signature to be cropped out, either intentionally or accidentally.
 A thief will quite happily crop out your signature or even a reposter on a forum, if they think it looks unsightly.

-I would have automatically considered a good location for a signature to be in the bottom corner but after having researched the topic I now realize that this is actually very easy to crop out.
+A common error is that a good location for a signature is in the bottom corner but actually, this is very easy to crop out.
 It is therefore better to include the signature in an element that is away from the edges and closer to a key element of the piece.
 Still, keep in mind that this can be conflicting with what I stated before about making it not distract from the art.
 A careful balance must be struck, potentially with the shape of the signature, color or opacity.

 Another added benefit is that if somebody does try to steal your artwork and pass it off as their own, it is quite possible that they may miss a subtle signature which you can quite happily point out when challenging their usage of it.